Business Employment Dynamics is

 New data from the Business Employment Dynamics program

-In the second quarter of 2020, gross job losses from closing and contracting private-sector establishments
+//CEWBD Test 7/19/2022// In the second quarter of 2018, gross job gains from opening and expanding private-sector establishments

 - Series Report —Already know the series identifier for the statistic you want?
 Use this shortcut to retrieve your data.